 A prenuptial agreement is made before the marriage and usually covers key financial aspects of the relationship.

 For instance, it can list the assets that each spouse brings into the marriage and specify instructions for the division of property such as:

 - Shared property

 - A shared business

 - The increase in the value of any assets that were brought into the marriage

 A prenup may also outline the responsibilities for payments of debt and limits of spousal support.
 However, it cannot cover child custody or child support as the court will have the final say on these matters.

 Note that postnuptial agreements are made after a marriage has commenced and usually cover the same general issues.

-For prenuptial agreements to be enforceable in BC, each party must sign separately before different lawyers (not the lawyer for the other spouse) and acknowledge the following:
+For prenuptial agreements to be enforceable in Alberta, each party must sign separately before different lawyers (not the lawyer for the other spouse) and acknowledge the following: